How it works

 You can find local tourist information at Mount of Olives Information Center, Indie Travelers Center, and Czech House Jerusalem.

 What are the best museums and historical attractions in Jerusalem?

-If you're looking for a good museum in Jerusalem, we recommend Tower of David, Yad Va'Shem, and Israel Museum.
-If you prefer to be outside, you can give yourself a walking tour and see some of Jerusalem's most popular historical attractions including Old City of Jerusalem and its Walls or Birthplace of Jesus and monuments like The olive trees, Arafat Mausoleum, or Ammunition Hill Memorial.
-Lastly, you can enjoy the local ruin of Kastel National Park, Tower of David, or Citadel Hill.
+If you're looking for a good museum in Jerusalem, we recommend .
+If you prefer to be outside, you can give yourself a walking tour and see some of Jerusalem's most popular historical attractions including and monuments like .
+Lastly, you can enjoy the local ruin of .